 You may notice that all of the above herbs except Elder are listed as Adaptogens.
 The research called for in evaluating herbal medicine in the treatment of Immune disorders would logically begin with these herbs we herbalists call Adaptogens.
 Two books worthy of beginning this study (and God willing more scientific studies) are Doanld Yance’s book “Adaptogens in Medical Herbalism: Elite herbs and Natural Compounds for Mastering Stress, Aging, and Chronic Illness” and David Winston’s book with Steven Maimes “Adaptogens for Strength, Stamina, and Stress Relief”.
 Both of these herbal books, by American Herbalist Guild Herbalists, are particularly relevant due to the fact that they extensively cite the relevant scientific research to support any claims made for herbs as support in chronic illness.

 So, in summary we are faced with the disturbing dilemma of the Herbal Community’s research and observationally based consensus on the use of herbs in Immunity not being supported by the scientists of our land.
 Each of us involved with the treatment of chronic illness thus faces a choice of whether to proceed with protocols that are not yet supported by the physicians and research community.
 I will end with a final story that illustrates the patience required as an herbalist trying to work with this conservatism on the part of researchers.
-In 1998 when we presented our team presented the 500 studies we had found on Hawthorne and Garlic in High Blood Pressure to NIH as a grant request we were told that the standards and methods of our research needed much improvement.
-When the NIH consultant assigned to our grant called he gave us one and a half pages of single-spaced critic of our paper.
+In 1998 when our team presented the 500 studies we had found on Hawthorne and Garlic in High Blood Pressure to NIH as a grant request.
+We were told that the standards and methods of our research needed much improvement.
+When the NIH consultant assigned to our grant called, he gave us one and a half pages of single-spaced critique of our paper.
 He especially strongly stressed that the population controls were not adequate as to gender and number of participants.
 These controls of course would raise the costs of the proposed study immensely, but he was absolutely correct that our study had flaws by the standards of the NIH review Board, and we agreed that they needed attention.
 Then after almost an hour of pointing out what was wrong and needed improvement in our study he askes “Hey listen, my mother has High Blood Pressure… how much Hawthorne would you recommend as an herbalist that she take daily?”

 So as did the 1998 NIH High Blood Pressure grant investigator we all face the same dilemma of whether we heed the unified voices of American Herbalists on Immunity now or wait until the scientific community catches up with the available herbal research.